You are browsing the store sites and the store ads to find the best Black Friday deals.

 If you are like me, you know many things about Black Friday (that isn't limited to these ten below)...

 Holidays are becoming more about greed... then about Holiday spirit and love.

 Even my daughter is behind me saying it's about holiday cheer and having fun with family!
 From the mouths of babes.

 There is nothing wrong with shopping or getting presents or being part of the season.
-It really is behind the heart of it how it is approached by each and every one of us.
-Shopping on Black Friday isn't as much as an issue as the spirit in which it has been done and what it is becoming.
+It really is at the heart of it how it is approached by each and every one of us.
+Shopping on Black Friday isn't as much of an issue as the spirit in which it has been done and what it is becoming.

 1) Not all the best deals come on Black Friday

 Anyone who actually shops to save money knows this.
 There are some good sales on Black Friday, I won't lie.
 But it still isn't worth it to ruin Thanksgiving.
 Seriously.
 It is a ploy to get you to spend big bucks on Thanksgiving, Black Friday, next week on the big deal, and the week before Christmas because in all seriousness you forgot half the stuff on the wish lists. *facepalm* When will we realise this only benefits business?

 2) It's not a holiday, so please (puh-lease) stop treating it like one

 In recent years, I feel like people treat Black Friday as if it were a sacred national holiday.
 Now, saving money should be a National holiday.... just kidding.
 But for real.
 Black Friday has been severely tainted.
 It isn't about getting into the spirit of the season.
 That is the sheep pulling the wool over your eyes.
 It is PURELY ABOUT CONSUMERISM.